 Prep Transition Information

-- A sun hat (compulsory in Terms 1 and 4).
-This can be purchased from the Primary School Wear (PSW) uniform shop.
+- A sun hat (compulsory from September to end of April).
+This can be purchased from the Primary School Wear (PSW) shop.

 - All items of clothing to be labelled clearly with first name and last initial (hats, jumpers, lunch boxes, food containers and drink bottle)